mohdabdulhakim01/Laravel-Magic-Installer/README.md

 ## Description :
 To install your own "copy & paste" laravel project easily and automatically configure window host file and XAMPP Apache Virtual Host file .
 So you can build your laravel file and quickly view it like *_**mywebsite.local**_*.

+## Weird Note 👽
+Actually I thought the project name should be Laravel On The Go.
+Then when in the middle of developement.
+I suddenly change my mind and use Laravel Magic Installer name.
+But since the project already half way I don't want to rewrite whole project name just for that.

+## Note
 The laravel project included are laravel version 9.19 and also included .htaccess and server.php which is very useful **for me** 😂 and convenient without accessing url through */public* folder.

 But since you are using this program.
 You can access all url with no problem .